lcoronad/CloudApplicationsOPC/README.md

 1. MainVerticle: Main verticle that deploy others verticles and retreive the enviroment variables.
 2. ApiVerticle: Verticle that expose the five endpoints three business endpoint and two of health check, too create the server to listen requests.
-3. Model: Objects that represents the entities of business (Model of Project)
+3. Model: Objects that represents the business entities (Model of Project)
 4. Service: Classes that implements the business logic and connect to database MongoDB using MongoClient of Vert.x.

 This service use Mongo like repository and the data for connection is in a ConfigMap.
 The health check and route that use OpenShift is configured in YAML into fabric8 directory.